harterrt/planning/checklists/evening_review.md

   * Was today an "excellent day"?
   * What makes you happy?
   * What could you have delegated?
+  * What work did you do?
+Could you improve that process?
   * Did you get any wins on your goals?
 Note in [go goals](https://docs.google.com/document/d/1VhctfQXCvFnu_08MH4xTy_olpWWLtKZRGw-xmf2NS7k/edit#)
 * Plan evening
   * Review LBB